How to set up customers to use Direct Debit

 Hi [name],

-Further to my email last week, we’re now moving your payments to bank debit.
-To set up your bank debit payment, please [complete this secure online mandate form/ return the enclosed mandate form] before [due date].
+Further to my email last week, we’re now moving your payments to Direct Debit.
+To set up your Direct Debit payment, please [complete this secure online mandate form/ return the enclosed mandate form] before [due date].

 When you have done so, we will start billing you according to the agreed payment schedule.
 You’ll be notified of upcoming payments by [email/letter], and you can cancel them if you want.

 Your invoice for this month’s work is attached.
-We will bill this against the bank debit once you have set it up.
+We will bill this against the Direct Debit once you have set it up.

 Let me know if you have any questions.